Work and Pensions

 Let me turn now to the question of my hon.
 Friend the Member for Redditch (Rachel Maclean).
 Disabled people are more likely than others to be self-employed.
 Access to Work now has specialist self-employment teams to help disabled entrepreneurs, and the new enterprise allowance schemes help anyone who is claiming eligible benefits to move into self-employment.

-I thank the Minister for that answer and join her in congratulating my hon.
+I thank the Secretary of State for that answer and join her in congratulating my hon.
 Friend on his recent wedding.

 Disabled people can benefit from self-employment because it provides much-needed flexibility in the workplace.
 To that end, there is a group in my constituency called Disability Support Project.
-Will the Minister congratulate it on its recent launch and look at what more can be done to enable other such organisations to offer employment advice?
+Will the Secretary of State congratulate it on its recent launch and look at what more can be done to enable other such organisations to offer employment advice?

 I will, indeed, congratulate and thank the Disability Support Group in Redditch for its excellent work and for what it does.
 I also congratulate and thank my hon.
 Friend for all that she does in assisting disabled people into work and for so passionately pursuing this cause.
 There is more that we can do.
 I know that she visited her jobcentre to see how we are working with charities and organisations.
 I can also assure her that we have never spent more supporting people with disabilities and health conditions—it is now £54 billion a year, up £9 billion since 2010.